Video for Change Approaches

 • The first practice prefers ‘bottom-up’ or grassroots change.
 With a deep understanding of local contexts, a Video for Change practitioner doesn’t examine issues and tensions in isolation or give preference to short-term gains (such as creating a popular or viral video).
 Rather, practitioners work toward longer-term gains that seek positive and sustainable social change.

-• The second practice emphasises a broad and holistic understanding of impact.
+• The second practice emphasises a broad and holistic understanding of what impact is.
 Video for Change practitioners focus on understanding how the process of production and distribution affects people’s lives and how this process and the content can catalyse deeper forms of engagement with a campaign, issue or social movement.

 Video for Change consider issues of power, participation and inclusion, accountability, and safety and security in designing for and assessing the impact of a video initiative.
 These considerations form a key pillar of this toolkit and can be explored further in Values and Methods.

-Below you will find an overview of the different Video for Change approaches we have identified.
-Although each approach is categorized separately, we recognize that in reality there is overlap between them.
-Initiatives often use multiple approaches at the same time.
+The table below provides an overview of the different Video for Change approaches we have identified.
+While the table formats approaches so they are separate, we recognise that they are often changing and overlapping concepts.
+Many initiatives might use multiple approaches at the same time.

 Participatory, Grassroots and Community Video